erikt/Pico-Xcode-template/README.md

 ```

 ## Usage
 Ideally, using the template would just involve creating a new Xcode project.
-At the moment, a few manual steps are also required.
+At the moment, a few additional manual steps are also required.

 1. Create a new project in Xcode (⇧ + ⌘ + N).

-2. Pick the Raspberry Pi Pico project from the `other` tab if the template was copied like the installation instructions suggests.<br>
+2. Pick the Raspberry Pi Pico project from the `other` tab.<br>
 <img src="doc/xcode-template-picker.png" width="400">

 3. Name the project.<br>